 Should you don’t want to drive up to Northeast Bali, there’s an alternative ferry option from Serangan.
 You can go straight from Serangan to Gili Trawangan, which takes around 2 to 2.5 hours.
-Or you can get to Padang Bai and then take the ferry to Gili T.

 If you’d rather have everything organized before your trip and not onsite, save time by booking your speed boat ticket here.* Air conditioned hotel transfer is included.
 You’ll get an instant confirmation and can show your ticket on your phone.
 No printing and time saved.

 How to Get from Bali to Gili Meno

 First, make your way to Gili Trawangan.
 From there, take the local boat to Gili Meno.
 It leaves four times a day and costs between 35 to 55 USD.